kampro/kampro.github.io/_drafts/guard.md

 }
 {% endhighlight %}

-As we can see, we have a stub of the indentation hell, this is the place where `guard` helps.
-Using `guard` we can write it like this
+As we can see, we have a stub of the indentation hell, this is the place, where `guard` helps.
+Using `guard`, we can write it like this

 {% highlight swift %}
 class SomeClass {